-Canvas and Schoology are interactive sites that are used exclusively as a means for faculty and student communication.
-It is expected that all students complete the registration process as appropriate and monitor their learning management account routinely for critical communication.
+Canvas is a Learning Management System (LMS) that is used exclusively as a means for faculty and student communication.
+It is expected that all students complete the registration process as appropriate and monitor their LMS account routinely for critical communication.